Skip to main content

 Professor Sam Wolfe has worked extensively on the historical syntax of various Romance varieties, with particular interests in Gallo-Romance and Italo-Romance.
 His most recent monograph, Syntactic Change in French (OUP; 2021), offers the most exhaustive formal account to date of the evolution of French syntax, and his previous monograph Verb Second in Medieval Romance (OUP; 2018) offered a unified account of the evolution of the controversial Verb Second property in six different Romance varieties.
 He is currently collaborating with colleagues at the University of Padua on writing a grammar of Old Venetan and received funding from the John Fell Fund for the project A Comparative Perspective on the Languages of the Veneto.

-With the support of both external (British Academy) and internal (John Fell Fund, Balliol College Research Allowance) funds, Dr Sandra Paoli has been working on the development of negation in Occitan, the go-past construction in Occitan and on pragmatic markers in Mauritian Creole.
-More information can be found on her webpage
+Dr Sandra Paoli's research interests revolve mainly around grammaticalization and diachronic change explored through the lens of language use.
+In recent years, she has focused on exploring functional motivations for language change.
+With the support of both external (British Academy) and internal funds (John Fell Fund, Balliol College Research Allowance), she has worked on the development of negation in Occitan, the go-past construction in Occitan, and pragmatic markers in Mauritian Creole.
+Her publications also include work on Northern Italo-Romance reflexes of Latin habere, the exploration of semantic-pragmatic cycles in Occitan, and synchronic and diachronic aspects of pragmatic markers in Italo-Romance.
+Further information can be found on her webpage.

 Dr Jose Elias-Ulloa works on the phonetics and phonology of Latin American Spanish, particularly on the varieties spoken in Peru.
 He is mainly interested in the study of their prosody, and how it influences the realization of vowels and consonants.
 He is currently investigating micro-dialectal variations in the gradience and categorical inhibition of spirantisation of the voiced stops /b, d, g/ as they occur in different prosodic positions.